aipartnerup/aipartnerupflow-docs/docs/protocol/03-data-model.md

 ### Executor Identifier

 The `method` field in `schemas` is used to look up the executor in the registry.
+The value of `schemas.method` MUST be the executor.id (the registered executor identifier).

 **MUST**:
 - `method` MUST be a non-empty string.
+- `method` MUST be the executor.id (registered executor identifier).
-- `method` MUST match a registered executor identifier.
+- `method` MUST match a registered executor identifier in the ExecutorRegistry.
 - Executor identifiers MUST be unique within a registry.

 **SHOULD**: